Sneak peek: What does the “mirror test” in babies tell us about their self-awareness?

 Want to understand more about your new baby?
 And how to thrive as a new mom?
 Download my new book!

 Interestingly, animal studies have shown that some of the more intelligent mammals such as elephants, dolphins, and chimpanzees also recognize themselves in the mirror.
-Does this mean that these animals have a mental concept of “the self?”
+Does this mean these animals have a mental concept of “the self?”
 Who knows?
 It seems unlikely but maybe so.
 All these animals have fairly complex social systems so maybe they do have a concept of self.

 **This post contains affiliate links.
 When purchasing items through these links, I received a small commission (at no added cost to you.)
 Thanks!